microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraNamedLocationPolicy.md

 ## Description

-this cmdlet allows an admin to get the Microsoft Entra ID named location policies.
+This cmdlet allows an admin to get the Microsoft Entra ID named location policies.
 Named locations are custom rules that define network locations, which can then be used in a Conditional Access policy.

 ## Examples